chrisburr/DIRAC/CONTRIBUTING.md

 Packages
 ========

-On top of what's required for DIRAC, LHCbDIRAC needs `uproot` (which can also be found in conda-forge), and `LbPlatformUtils`.
+On top of what's required for DIRAC, LHCbDIRAC needs `uproot`, `LbPlatformUtils` and `LbEnv`.
+These can be found from either PyPI or conda-forge.